 Rainbow Veggie Ranch Dip

 Can we all agree that the plate of random veggies and a big bowl of ranch as an appetizer could use an update?
 Okay, thanks.
 I’ll handle it from here.
 Say hello to this Ranch Veggie Dip with Rainbow Veggie Toppings!

-The ranch dip would be a great centerpiece appetizer for a game day celebration or you could make it in advance and dole it out for quick after school snacks!
+The ranch dip would be a great centerpiece appetizer for a game day celebration or you could make it in advance and dole it out for quick after-school snacks!

-Once the dip is made, it’ll keep great in the fridge for a few days even so feel free to make it in advance!
+Once the dip is made, it’ll keep great in the fridge for a few days so feel free to make it in advance!
 Say buh-bye to the stale veggie platter this year and make this fun dip!

 I thought about using packaged ranch mix for this dip, but liked the flavors more by just combining some simple spices and herbs myself.

 The base for this dip is a cream cheese base with some mayo mixed in to loosen it a bit.
 Fresh lemon juice also helps brighten the flavors and loosen the dip.
 You could substitute sour cream or Greek yogurt for the mayonnaise if you wanted.

 Then spread it out in a large 9×13 dish.
 Honestly, if you wanted to you could skip the veggie topping and this is a really good dip for chips by itself!
 I know because I “tested” a fair amount of it prior to doing the veggie layer.